 Based on all trophic status criteria (Table A), Little Beaver Lake would be considered hypereutrophic, or extremely productive (Table 1).
-Average total phosphorous in 2010 was 421.5 μ g/L, well above the 100 μ g/L hypereutrophic classification.
-This value is lower than the 2009 average (Table 1), though fewer samples in 2010 likely skewed the data.
-On June 14th, total phosphorous measured 328 μ g/L, and on September 7th, total phosphorous measured 515 μ g/L (Figure 5).
-Total Kjeldahl nitrogen also greatly exceeded the minimum concentration requirement for a hypereutrophic classification (1.2 mg/L) with an average of 5.97 mg/L in 2010.
-Total Kjeldahl nitrogen ranged from 5.06 mg/L on June 14th to 6.88 mg/L on September 7th.
-Again, this value is lower than the 2009 value likely due to fewer samples.
-Finally, average chlorophyll-a in 2010 was 107.9 μ g/L. This is much lower than the 2009 average (195.7 μ g/L) and may be due to a lack of data and/or due to a mild summer in 2010, which did not promote large blooms.
-On June 14th, chlorophyll-a concentration was 81.8 μ g/L, and on September 7th, chlorophyll-a concentration was 81.8 μ g/L.
+Average total phosphorous (TP) in 2014 was 1300.8 μ g/L, well above the 100 μ g/L required for hypereutrophic classification.
+This value is the highest recorded since 2009 (Table 1) of 516.5 μ g/L. On August 1st, total phosphorus measured a seasonal minimum of 660 μ g/L, and on September 16th, total phosphorus measured a seasonal maximum of 2320 μ g/L (Figure 6).
+Developments and activities in Little Beaver Lake's watershed should limit their contribution of phosphorus to the lake.

+Total Kjeldahl nitrogen also greatly exceeded the minimum concentration requirement for a hypereutrophic classification with an average of 8342 μ g/L in 2014.
+Total Kjeldahl nitrogen ranged greatly throughout the season from a minimum of 920 μ g/L on August 1st to a maximum of 30,600 μ g/L on September 16th.
+The seasonal average of TKN remains close to the average observed in 2009 (Figure 6, Table 1).
+This large spike in

+September correlated with a large spike in phosphorus, and may be related to a rainfall event experienced earlier in the week.

+Finally, average chlorophyll-a concentration in 2014 was 173 μg/L. This is the highest average observed at all the lakes monitored by ALMS in 2014.
+On September 16th, chlorophyll-a concentration measured a seasonal low of 95 μg/L, and on August 25th, chlorophyll-a concentration measured a maximum of 340 μg/L (Figure 6).

-Figure 5 - Total phosphorous (μ g/L), chlorophyll-a (μ g/L), and total Kjeldahl nitrogen (mg/L) measured twice during the summer of 2010.
+Figure 6 - Total phosphorus (μ g/L), chlorophyll-a (μ g/L), and total Kjeldahl nitrogen (μ g/L) measured twice during the summer of 2014.

-Average pH measured at Little Beaver Lake was 9.16, well above neutral (Table 1).
-This may be due to high alkalinity (444 mg/L CaCO3), which helps to buffer the lake against changes in pH.
-Dominant ions in Little Beaver Lake include sodium and magnesium (Table 1).
+Average pH measured at Little Beaver Lake was 8.908, well above neutral (Table 1).
+This may be due to high alkalinity (326.8 mg/L CaCO3) and bicarbonate (398.8 μg/L HCO3), which helps to buffer the lake against changes in pH.
+Dominant ions in Little Beaver Lake include sulfate (163.33 mg/L), sodium (160 mg/L), and magnesium (31.5 mg/L) contributing to an average conductivity of 1040 μS/cm (Table 1).
 More data is required to determine if there are any trends in changing ion concentrations.